Polynomial kernels for edge modification problems towards block and strictly chordal graphs: Preliminaries

 \begin{lemma} Let $G_1 = (V_1,E_1)$ and $ G_2 = (V_2,E_2)$ be two disjoint block graphs and let $S_1 \subseteq V_1, S_2 \subseteq V_2$.
 The graph $G= (G_1,S_1) \otimes (G_2,S_2)$ is a block graph if for $i \in \{1,2\}$, $S_i$ is a single vertex or a maximal clique of $G_i$. \end{lemma} \begin{proof} Observe that minimal separators of block graphs are single vertices since the biconnected components of block graphs are cliques.
-From Lemma~\ref{lem:joincomp_sep}, $G$ is chordal and its minimal separators are the ones of $G_1$ and $G_2$ plus eventually $S_1$ or $S_2$ if they are not maximal cliques.
+From \cref{lem:joincomp_sep}, $G$ is chordal and its minimal separators are the ones of $G_1$ and $G_2$ plus possibly $S_1$ (resp. $S_2$) if it is a not maximal clique of $G_1$ (resp. $G_2$).
 Hence minimal separators of $G$ are single vertices and it follows that $G$ is a block graph. \end{proof}

 \begin{lemma} Let $G_1 = (V_1,E_1)$ and $ G_2 = (V_2,E_2)$ be two disjoint strictly chordal graphs and let $S_1 \subseteq V_1, S_2 \subseteq V_2$.
 The graph $G= (G_1,S_1) \otimes (G_2,S_2)$ is strictly chordal if for $i \in \{1,2\}$, $S_i$ is a critical clique, a maximal clique or intersects exactly one maximal clique of $G_i$.